 \subsection{Sulfur abundance at $z$\,=\,2.2}

-The detection of the \sii and [S{\sc{iii}}] emission lines in the NIRSpec MSA spectra allowed us to locally measure the sulfur abundance of \target (in Sect. \ref{sec:chemical_abundances}), previously done for only a handful of galaxies at $z$\,>\,1 (e.g. \citealt{Sanders:2020,Rogers:2024, Rogers:2025}).
-Before the advent of JWST, detecting the \siii emission lines at $z$\,$\gtrsim$\,1.5 was indeed challenging, because they are emitted at the boundary between optical and near-IR wavelengths; therefore, they are redshifted outside the atmospheric transmission windows accessible from the ground.
-Sulfur is an $\alpha$ element (like oxygen), which is mainly produced inside the core of massive stars and then returned to the ISM on short timescales through the explosion of CCSN.
-Contrary to nitrogen, S/O is not supposed to depend on the metallicity of the galaxy or on the star formation history, but only on the supernova yields.
-Therefore, it is usually assumed to be constant throughout cosmic time, and close to the solar value (log(S/O)$_\odot$\,$\sim$\, $-1.7$; \citealt{Asplund:2009}).
+The detection of the \sii and [S{\sc{iii}}] emission lines in the NIRSpec MSA spectra allowed us to locally measure the sulfur abundance of \target (in Sect. \ref{sec:chemical_abundances}), which had previously been determined only for a handful of galaxies at $z$\,>\,1 (e.g., \citealt{Sanders:2020,Rogers:2024, Rogers:2026}).
+Before the advent of JWST, detecting the \siii emission lines at $z$\,$\gtrsim$\,1.5 was indeed challenging, because they are emitted at the boundary between optical and near-IR wavelengths; hence, they are redshifted outside the atmospheric transmission windows accessible from the ground.
+Sulfur is an $\alpha$ element (similar to oxygen), mainly produced inside the core of massive stars and returned to the ISM on short timescales through the explosion of CCSNe.
+Contrary to nitrogen, S/O typically does not depend on galactic metallicity or SFH, but rather on supernova yields only.
+Hence, it is usually assumed to be constant throughout cosmic time and close to the solar value (log(S/O)$_\odot$\,$\sim$\, $-1.7$; \citealt{Asplund:2009}).